 What is a talking pen for learning Chinese?

-Our house have many different reading pens to assist in our Chinese learning journey.
+Our house has many different reading pens to assist in our Chinese learning journey.
 One of those pens is the eTutor Education Star Pen (易笔通), which is what this review is about.

-There are several other online reviews about this …… from a quick google search prior to composing this post, it would seem that every other blog post about eTutor Pen was gifted the set from the manufacturers several years ago.
+There are several other online reviews about eTutor Star Chinese pen …… from a quick google search prior to composing this post, it would seem that every other blog post about eTutor Pen was gifted the set from the manufacturers several years ago.
 Not us!!
 We did buy this pen at full price, online in 2020!
 So no bias here from LahLahBanana!
 This is a genuine and unaffiliated review.

 Each of our family’s reading pens is used for a slightly different purpose, but essentially they will all read Chinese text from children’s books, when pointed at the specific page or character.
 I’ve put a comparison of how we use all our reading pens for learning Chinese in an earlier post.

 The different reading pens assist our children to enjoy Chinese literature independently, and without screen time – and in the absence of a parent who can speak or read Chinese.
 So why would we buy the eTutor Star when we already have so many other Chinese reading pens?
 Here goes our explanation….

 This pen is from Singapore, and retails at Popular Bookstore and online through the manufacturer’s website.

 The EtutorStar Pen – like all of the reading pens we have – uses a combination of optical recognition technology and speech synthesis, to read traditional written books and magazines.